antonkrasov/AndroidSocialNetworks/README.md

 ### THIS PROJECT IS NO LONGER MAINTAINED, FEEL FREE TO FORK AND FIX IT FOR YOUR NEEDS

+There is also an Android Library that is being maintained, [CloudRail Android SDK](https://github.com/CloudRail/cloudrail-si-android-sdk) that offers support for all the networks below as well as GitHub, Slack, Windows Live, and Slack.

 Android Social Networks
 =====================